YellowMinionPlannet/Notes/AEM/OfficialDoc_Fractal/Guide.md

 This way will not pull the referenced partial context data in, so the output is empty.

+> Refering the [handlebar guide](../OfficialDoc_Handlebars/Guide.md#partial-can-be-called-with-parameters), the handlebar can play with parameters but you can pass in the whole context data.

 #### `render`

 We can use `render` helper built in fractal to pass in context data.